 His Dark Materials by Phillip Pullman - Gosh, tis so original and amazing!
 I like Will best.
 Consequently, the second installment is my favourite since in centres around him.

-The Thief Lord by Cornelia Funke - Scipio and Prosper are awesome!
-I don't usually enjoy fans' stories about this work, though; no one does an entertaining job.
+The Thief Lord by Cornelia Funke - Scipio and Prosper are awesome, though, I don't usually enjoy fans' stories about this work.

-Death Gate Cycle by Weis and Hickman - I love this series so very much, but I don't have anything to say since I don't have one fave book or character from it.
+Death Gate Cycle by Weis and Hickman - I love this series so very much, but I don't have anything specific to add since I don't have one fave book or character from it.

 The Adept by Kurtz and Harris - I've never met anyone online or in person that has read this.
 The main character, Adam, is a bit too perfect, but the co-star, Peregrine, is one of the most wonderful characters EVER!

 Artemis Fowl by Eoin Colfer - I could go on about this one also.
-Tis safest to simply say that the sense of humour remind me of Lemony Snicket.
+Tis safest to simply say that the sense of humour remind me of Lemony Snicket and Artemis was the first fictional character I ever had romantic feelings for (How could I resist that brain?) when I read it as a youngster.

 Children of the Red King by Jenny Nimmo - This is akin to a lighter version of Harry Potter.
 They even have a school separated into 'houses' that's patrolled by Prefects.
 I wish I had an uncle like Paton.
 The kids Fido, Liv, and Billy are so cute!